hungtrannam/Clust_ProbDenFunc/README.md

  *   L1-distance: L1 distance (Manhattan distance).

-## References
+## 📚 References

-  *  Fuzzy C-means (FCM): J.C.
+  *  **Fuzzy C-means (FCM):** J.C.
 Bezdek, Pattern Recognition with Fuzzy Objective Function Algorithms, Springer, 1981.
-  *  K-means: J. MacQueen, "Some Methods for classification and Analysis of Multivariate Observations," in Proceedings of 5th Berkeley Symposium on Mathematical Statistics and Probability, 1967.
+  *  **K-means:** J. MacQueen, "Some Methods for classification and Analysis of Multivariate Observations," in Proceedings of 5th Berkeley Symposium on Mathematical Statistics and Probability, 1967.